Understanding Precision Medicine in Cancer Treatment

-The hope of precision medicine is that treatments will one day be tailored to the changes in each person’s cancer.
-Scientists see a future when patients will receive drugs that their tumors are most likely to respond to and will be spared from receiving drugs that are not likely to help.
-Research studies are going on now to test whether treating patients with drugs that target the cancer-causing genetic changes in their tumors, no matter where the cancer develops in the body, will help them.
-Many of these drugs are known as targeted therapies.
-Our section on Targeted Therapy has more information about these treatments.
+The hope of precision medicine is that treatments will one day be tailored to the genetic changes in each person’s cancer.
+Scientists see a future when genetic tests will help decide which treatments a patient's tumor is most likely to respond to, sparing the patient from receiving treaments that are not likely to help.
+Research studies are going on now to test whether treating patients with treatments that target the cancer-causing genetic changes in their tumors, no matter where the cancer develops in the body, will help them.
+Many of these treatments are drugs known as targeted therapies.
+Our section on Targeted Therapy has more information about these drugs.

-There are drugs that have been proven effective against specific genetic changes in certain cancers and approved by the FDA.
+There are drugs that have been proven effective against cancers with specific genetic changes and are approved by the FDA.
 Many of these drugs are discussed in Targeted Cancer Therapies.
 Approved treatments should be available wherever you have cancer treatment.

-Even though researchers are making progress every day, treatment using precision medicine is not yet part of routine care for most patients.
-Many new drugs used in precision medicine are being tested right now in clinical trials.
+Even though researchers are making progress every day, the precision medicine approach to cancer treatment is not yet part of routine care for most patients.
+Many new treatments designed to target a specific change are being tested right now in precision medicine clinical trials.
 Some clinical trials are accepting patients with specific types and stages of cancer.
 Others accept patients with a variety of cancer types and stages.
-To be eligible for precision medicine trials, your tumor must have a genetic change that can be targeted by a drug being tested.
+To be eligible for precision medicine trials, your tumor must have a genetic change that can be targeted by a treatment being tested.

-If there is a targeted drug approved for your type of cancer, you will likely be tested for a genetic change that might be driving it.
+If there is a targeted drug or other treatment approved for your type of cancer, you will likely be tested to see if the genetic change targeted by the treatment is present in your cancer.
 For instance, people with melanoma, some leukemias, and breast, lung, colon, and rectal cancers usually have their cancers tested for certain genetic changes when they are diagnosed.
 Since additional genetic changes that can drive cancer may occur over time, you might also have your cancer tested if it comes back or gets worse.

 How Genetic Changes in Your Cancer Are Identified